Awolters123/Thesis/README.md

 ## Bachelor Thesis
-This repository contains all the code used for the bachelor thesis for the Bsc Information Science at the University of Groningen (RUG).
+This repository contains all the code used for the thesis: Hate Speech Explicitness Analysis on SVM and BERT Classifiers.
+As part of the Bsc Information Science at the University of Groningen (RUG).